-Although I loved studying History at the University of Sussex before I went on to take my PGCE, drama has always been my passion and hobby.
-I was a shy child who blossomed and rapidly grew in confidence since taking part in school plays.
+Although I loved studying History at the University of Sussex before I went on to take my PGCE, Drama has always been my passion and hobby.
+Drama helped me to blossom and grow in confidence through taking part in school plays.
 Aged 11, I joined a youth drama group in Solihull, which continued to fuel my enjoyment of performing through plays and LAMDA examinations.

-I continued to perform through the thriving drama and musical societies at university and there, I began to explore producing and directing shows, culminating in my show 'Daisy Pulls It Off' being picked to play at the Brighton Festival.
+I continued to perform through the thriving drama and musical societies at university and there, I began to produce and direct shows, with one being selected to play at the Brighton Festival.
 When I moved back up to the Midlands I immediately joined a local group where I performed in annual shows over a period of ten years.
 I now have the privilege of my hobby feeding into my professional life and I use all my experience, plus new learning, to continue to improve children's experiences of drama across the school.